 “Can my dog get lice?”

 Well, the straightforward answer is yes.
 Dogs do get lice.
 You don’t need a microscope to check lice on your dog.
 Puppy lice are very much visible to the naked eye.
 Many times bugs are mistaken for lice.
-Though, lice are petite-sized and brown in color critters.
+Though, lice are petite-sized and brown critters.

 It is hard to distinguish between lice vs dandruff.
 The main difference between both is dandruff falls off by shaking, and lice won’t come quickly.

-Lice bites cause itchiness and led to roughness in the coat of your poach.
+Lice bite cause itchiness and led to roughness in the coat of your poach.
 Other than this, you can spot lice on dogs by following signs:

 - Your dog will always feel uneasy and restless.